auchenberg/drcast/README.md

 drcast
 =======

-Cast DR TV channels to your ChromeCast, directly from the command line.
+Cast DR TV channels to your Chromecastfrom the command line.

 Installation and Usage